 Mizzou offers to house Harvey-affected students’ families

-COLUMBIA, Mo. – The University of Missouri is offering to house students’ family members who have been displaced by Hurricane Harvey.
+COLUMBIA, Mo.
+(AP) _ The University of Missouri is offering to house students’ family members who have been displaced by Hurricane Harvey.

 The Columbia Missourian reports that Chancellor Alexander Cartwright said in an email to students Monday that the university “is here to help those of you who have been affected in some way by Hurricane Harvey.”
 The temporary housing is available through a guest housing office.